Everhardus Jacobus Ariëns: Honors and awards

-Everhardus Ariëns 1963 was honored at the second International Congress of Pharmacology in Prague with the Purkinje Medal.
+Ariëns 1963 was honored at the second International Congress of Pharmacology in Prague with the Purkinje Medal.
 In 1970 he became member of the Royal Netherlands Academy of Arts and Sciences.
 He also received the Dr. Saal van Zwanenberg Award (1972), the Medal of the Norwegian Poulsson Pharmacological Society (1973), the Scheele Award (1974), the Schmiedeberg Medal (1980) and the Smissman Award of the American Chemical Society (1985).

-Everhardus Ariëns was awarded honorary doctorates from universities Universidade Luterana do Brasil, University of Kiel, University of Paris-Sud and Università degli Studi di Camerino.
+Ariëns was awarded honorary doctorates from universities Universidade Luterana do Brasil, University of Kiel, University of Paris-Sud and Università degli Studi di Camerino.
 Another honorary doctorate was awarded in March 2002 at the Ohio State University.